Junkern/DOMRec/README.md

 In most cases you want to add the `demo/domrec-replay.css` file with the `addReplayStylesheet` function, otherwise it will look really bad.
 Try it out ;)

+For now it is only possible to replay one recording.
+It is planned to support the replay of multiple recordings one after another.
+If you need that feature, please open an issue.

 ## Demo

 * Download this repository